anilzen/hyperboloid.al/content/copenhagen-23-talks.md

 #   image: '20_06_12_090843_retouched.jpg'

 ---
-Titles and abstracts complenting the [schedule](/event/copenhagen-23#schedule) of the [Infinity on a Gridshell](/event/copenhagen-23/) workshop in Copenhagen, July 10—13, 2023.
+Titles and abstracts complementing the [schedule](/event/copenhagen-23#schedule) of the [Infinity on a Gridshell](/event/copenhagen-23/) workshop in Copenhagen, July 10—13, 2023.

 ---